grygorek/FreeRTOS_cpp11/README.md

-future.cc               --> Taken as is from GCC code mutex.cc                --> Taken as is from GCC code
+future.cc               --> Taken as is from GCC code mutex.cc                --> Taken as is from GCC code condition_variable.cc   --> Taken as is from GCC code libatomic.c             --> Since GCC11 atomic is not included in GCC build
+                            for certain platforms.
+Need to provide it.
 ```

 Simple example application can be like that: